homerjed/emflow/README.md

 Implementation of [Learning Diffusion Priors from Observations by Expectation Maximization](https://arxiv.org/abs/2405.13712) in `jax` and `equinox`.

+Added flow matching with rectified flows to improve the convergence of the EM optimisation.

 In this implementation I am only dealing with Gaussian noise on the data, perhaps I will add support for linear corruption operators soon.

 To implement: